Consdata/kouncil/README.md

 ### Advanced record browsing in table format

 Thanks to Kouncil's convenient way of presenting records in table format even large amounts of complex messages can be easily browsed.
 You can choose between browsing single partition or topic as a whole.
-If you wish to examine any of the messages more closely you can view it's source, copy it to clipboard, or even post it again.
+If you wish to examine any of the messages more closely you can view its source, copy it to clipboard, or even post it again.

 <p align="left">
   <img src=".github/img/kouncil_topic_details_border.png" width="400">